 The Ford Rouge Factory Tour is a self-guided, five-part tour that puts you in the center of one of America’s most famous manufacturing complexes.
 The five tour “stations” include: The Legacy Theater, showing a short film about the fascinating history of the Rouge; The Manufacturing Innovation Theater, a multisensory film experience about the making of the Ford F-150 truck; The Observation Deck Tour, where you can see the world’s largest “living roof”; The Assembly Walking Plant Tour, which takes you along an elevated walkway to see the final assembly of the Ford F-150; and, finally, The Legacy Gallery, which showcases some of the most famous cars manufactured at the Rouge, including the Model A and Ford Mustang.

 When is the Ford Rouge Factory Tour open?

 The Ford Rouge Factory Tour hours are Monday - Saturday, 9:30 a.m. - 5:00 p.m.
-Please note that buses depart from Henry Ford Museum to the Ford Rouge Factory Visitor Center every 20 minutes, 9:20 a.m. to 3:00 p.m.
+Please note that buses depart from Henry Ford Museum of American Innovation to the Ford Rouge Factory Visitor Center every 20 minutes, 9:20 a.m. to 3:00 p.m.
 See Non-Production Dates.

 Can I drive directly to the Rouge in my own vehicle?